emmakodes/checkbuild/README.md

 ## checkbuild
 This repository is designed to assist in testing whether a model can be fetched successfully and if the packages in the Dockerfile function correctly for both linux/amd64 and linux/arm64 architectures, all within the context of your forked version of the model.
-This allows you to test these functionalities without having open a PR or wait for your pull request to be merged.
+This allows you to test these functionalities without having to open a PR or wait for your pull request to be merged.

 ## To utilize this repository, follow these steps: